 Luddenden Dean and the Calderdale Way

 The Luddenden Dean and the Calderdale Way is a fairly easygoing 6.5-mile walk through one of the most under-appreciated walking spots in West Yorkshire.
 You’ll start at Luddenden Lane car park, heading north following Luddenden Brook until you reach Jerusalem Farm.
-Then it’s into the pretty Wade Wood Nature Reserve and along the Calderdale Way until you make your way through Upper Heys Wood, a charming deciduous woodland.
+Then it’s into the pretty Wade Wood Nature Reserve and along the Calderdale Way until you make your way through Upper Heys Wood, a charming deciduous forest.
 You’ll pass fields, farms and streams before you rejoin the footpaths that take you back to the start.

 Start at Millennium Car Park, Luddenden, Halifax, West Yorkshire, HX2 6RJ.
 Check out the route.

 This gorgeous 6.7-mile jaunt around Northwest Leeds starts exactly where you want it to – in the woods!
 Hawksworth Wood is just across the road from Kirkstall Abbey and offers one of the best woodland walks in West Yorkshire.
 It’s jam-packed full of trees and shelters all kinds of wildlife, so keep an eye out as you take the riverside paths along the Aire and towards Newlay Bridge.
 You’ll then join the Leeds-Liverpool Canal towpath to Calverley Bridge, before passing through the leafy Hunger Hills, Haigh Wood and Oil Mill Beck to the start.

 Start at Hawksworth Wood, Rein Road, Leeds, West Yorkshire, LS18 4TA.
 Check out the route.